Investment Banking Informational Interviews: How to Use Them to Break into the Industry

 If you know people at the office you’re applying to, you stand a 10x better chance of getting interviews there.

-I’ve seen a couple common objections, so let’s address them head-on:
+I’ve seen a couple common objections to “networking,” so let’s address them head-on:

 - Objection #1: Even if I meet someone, how do I know that he’ll actually see my resume and select me for an interview?